vega/vega-lite/site/docs/transform/bin.md

 If `bin` is `true`, default binning parameters are used.
 To customize binning parameters, you can set `bin` to a bin definition object, which can have the following properties:

-{% include table.html props="base,divide,extent,maxbins,minstep,nice,step,steps" source="BinParams" %}
+{% include table.html props="anchor,base,divide,extent,maxbins,minstep,nice,step,steps" source="BinParams" %}

 ### Example: Customizing Max Bins